mactrem/com-tiles/README.md

 What are COM Tiles
 - Most geospatial data formats were developed only with the POSIX filesystem access in mind
-- In cloud native applications data are often stored in object stores (AWS S3, Azure Blob Storage, ...)
+- In cloud native applications large datasets are often stored in object stores (AWS S3, Azure Blob Storage, ...)
 - The geo/map services run in separated environment e.g. in a docker container
 - current geospatial formats are build to be used on a classic server where the services have direct access to the files e.g. via posix calls (fopen)
-- Use an object store like Amazon S3 as a spatial database -> no backend and database server needed
+- Use an object store like Amazon S3 as a spatial database -> basically there is no backend and database server needed
+  - Using S3 as a spatial database can significantly reduce coasts compared to storing the large geospatial datasets in a dedicated database
 - Client holds the logic for accessing the tiles

+General
+- This projects evaluates a cloud native (serverless) architecture for MapServer to reduce coasts for large amount of geospatial data
+- A MapServer provides map tiles for map client

 Concept
 - Http range requests